virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `name` *[required]* - name of the `radio-fieldset` element (for other elements it’s not required)
 - `default` *[optional]* - selected field upon opening the form
 - `values` - checkboxes (*"key"*:*"value"*)
 - `showIf` - conditional object that shows predefined elements by clicking on the `radio-fieldset` elements.
-Predefined elements can be vary.
+Predefined elements can vary.
 - `hideLabel` *[optional] [boolean]* - shows/hides field label.
 The default value is *'false'*.
 - `caption` *[optional]* - field label